Integrating ethical, societal and environmental issues into algorithm design courses: The case study: Technical Issues Related to Time-Dependent Shortest Paths

 \subsection{Exact resolution with a state-transition graph}

-We can create a state-transition graph whose vertices (or states) are associated with pairs $(v,t)\in V\times \mathbb{R}^+$, and edges are transitions between these states: there is an edge from $(u,t_u)$ to $(v,t_v)$ if $uv$ is an edge of $G$ and $t_v=t_u+c(uv,t_u)$, and the cost of this edge is equal to $t_v-t_u=c(uv,t_u)$.
+We can create a state-transition graph whose vertices (or states) are associated with pairs $(v,t)\in V\times \mathbb{R}^+$, and arcs are transitions between these states: there is an arc from $(u,t_u)$ to $(v,t_v)$ if $uv$ is an arc of $G$ and $t_v=t_u+c(uv,t_u)$, and the cost of this arc is equal to $t_v-t_u=c(uv,t_u)$.
 In order to reduce the number of states, we can limit ourselves to states that can be reached from the initial state $(s,t_0)$, as illustrated in Figure~\ref{fig:graphedEtat}.

 A fastest path from $s$ to $f$ when starting from $s$ at time $t_0$ corresponds to a path in the state graph going from $(s,t_0)$ to a final state $(f,t)$ such that $t$ is minimal, and this path is a shortest path in the state-transition graph.
 Since all costs in the state-transition graph are positive (and not time-dependent), we can use Dijkstra's algorithm to find a shortest path.